sigmacomputing/sigmaquickstarts/site/sigmaguides/src/cohort_analysis/cohort_analysis.md

 ## Conclusion

 In this lab, we showcased how Sigma enables end users to do last-mile data analysis in a familiar, spreadsheet-like UI.
-Sigma empowers end users to create complex, cross-level metric calculations all without coding skills or writing any SQL.
+Sigma empowers end users to create complex, cross-level metric calculations all without coding skills or writing any SQL, unlocking the power of the underlying cloud data platform for all end users.

 ### Helpful Resources